Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/insert_deduplication.md

 ..17:52:45.076738..
 Block with ID all_7615936253566048997_747463735222236827 already exists locally as part all_0_0_0; ignoring it.
 ```

-Deduplication checksums are stored in Zookeeper in `/blocks` table's znode for each partition separatly, so when you drop partition, they could be identified and removed for this partition.
+Deduplication checksums are stored in Zookeeper in `/blocks` table's znode for each partition separately, so when you drop partition, they could be identified and removed for this partition.
-(while `alter table delete` it's impossible to match checksum, that's why checksums stay in Zookeeper).
+(during `alter table delete` it's impossible to match checksums, that's why checksums stay in Zookeeper).
 ```sql
 SELECT name, value
 FROM system.zookeeper